lambrospetrou/oxford-msc/plain-text/ch-cost-ftree.md

 ### Calculate averages

 The previous algorithm that estimates factorization size assumes existence of the averages _XuY_ for each pair of attributes in the same hyperedge (relation/dependency).
-I implemented a function that calculates this but it is code-specific to be included in the thesis so I will only provide a pseudocode for it showing the idea behind it.
+A procedure was implemented that calculates this but it is code-specific to be included in the thesis so we only provide a pseudocode for it showing the idea behind it.

 The function returns a two-dimensional matrix with size (N x N), where is the number of attributes.
-Matrix[X][Y] corresponds to the notation I used above, XuY, which means that cell located at row X and column Y has the average number of children (unique values) among all unions of attribute X which are located below each value of the attribute Y.
+Matrix[X][Y] corresponds to the notation used above, XuY, which means that cell located at row X and column Y has the average number of children (unique values) among all unions of attribute X which are located below each value of the attribute Y.

 ```
 // @fTree: the factorization tree used for the representation '@fRep'